\'Etale cohomology of rank one $\ell$-adic local systems in positive characteristic: Introduction

 We now describe the idea of the proof of the Theorem~\ref{main.thm0}.
 We can assume that $S$ is irreducible.
 The conclusion in particular implies that the torsion points are Zariski dense in $S$ (see Lemma~\ref{lem:torsiondense}).
 So we first construct one torsion point on $S$.
 To this aim, we replace $S$ by the closed subset $\ell^n S$ of the group $\sG(\QQl)$ for some $n\gg 0$ so as make sure that it cuts non-trivially a small $\ell$-adic neighborhood of $1\in \sG(\QQl)$ on which the $\ell$-adic logarithm map is an isomorphism.
 This enables one to transfer the problem to a closed $\ell$-adic polydisc in the Lie algebra of $\sG$, i.e.\ to a Tate algebra on which $\sigma$ acts linearly.

 Proposition~\ref{prop1} and~\ref{prop2}, proven using $\ell$-adic analysis, show that in our logarithmic coordinate chart $S$ contains the origin and moreover is conical.
 This implies that $\ell S\subset S$ by a density argument.
 We can then apply a theorem of de Jong~\cite[Prop.~1.2(1)]{deJ00} to finish the proof.
 Alternatively, what was our initial proof, one can use the Weierstrass preparation theorem to find another torsion point on $S$ contained in its regular locus, in case $1\in S$ was singular.
 Then one shows using simple $\ell$-adic analysis that if $S$ contains a torsion point in its regular locus such that $S$ is conical around this point then $S$ is linear.
-This is similar to the approach in~\cite[Section~4]{EK19}.
+This is similar to the approach in~\cite[Section~4]{EK20}.
 As de Jong's argument shortens our initial argument, we do not give the details of it in this note.

 {\it Acknowledgements}: Part of this work has been initiated while the first author was at MSRI, then at IHES.
 We thank the two institutions for excellent working conditions.
 We thank Johan de Jong for kindly communicating to us his article~\cite{deJ00}, which allowed us to abbreviate our original argument.
+We thank the referee for the friendly, sharp and very helpful report.
 We deeply acknowledge the influence of~\cite{Dri01} and of~\cite{BSS18} on our method.